impopular-guy/eseprep/docs/eletromagnetics/eletrostatics.md

 ### Application of Gauss's Law

-- Choose Gaussian surface such that $$\vec{D}$$ is normal or tangential to the surface and some symmentry exhibited by the charge distribution.
+- Choose Gaussian surface such that $$\vec{D}$$ is normal or tangential to the surface and some symmetry exhibited by the charge distribution.

 |Charge Source|$$\vec{D}$$|Gaussian surface|
 |:-|:-|:-|